University of Minnesota: Rankings

-The 2022 annual ranking of U.S. News & World Report categorizes undergraduate admissions to Minnesota as "more selective".
-For the Class of 2025 (enrolled fall 2021), Minnesota received 35,905 applications and accepted 26,295 (73.2%).
-Of those accepted, 6,883 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 26.2%.
-Minnesota's freshman retention rate is 92%, with 84% going on to graduate within six years.

-The university started test-optional admissions with the Fall 2021 incoming class and has extended this through Fall 2025.
-Of the 41% of enrolled freshmen in 2021 who submitted ACT scores; the middle 50 percent Composite score was between 27 and 32.
-Of the 7% of the incoming freshman class who submitted SAT scores; the middle 50 percent Composite scores were 1320–1470.

-The University of Minnesota is a college sponsor of the National Merit Scholarship Program and sponsored 97 Merit Scholarship awards in 2020.
-In the 2020–2021 academic year, 112 freshman students were National Merit Scholars.

-Discoveries and innovation
+In 2021, the University of Minnesota was ranked as the 40th best university in the world by the Academic Ranking of World Universities (ARWU), which assesses academic and research performance.
+The same 2021 ranking by subject placed the University of Minnesota's ecology program as 2nd best in the world, management program as 10th best, biotechnology program as 11th best, mechanical engineering and medical technology programs as 14th best, law and psychology programs as 19th best, and veterinary sciences program as 20th best.
+The Center for World University Rankings (CWUR) for 2021–22 ranked Minnesota 46th in the world and 26th in the United States.
+The 2021 Nature Index, which assesses the institutions that dominate high-quality research output, ranked Minnesota 53rd in the world based on research publication data from 2020.
+U.S. News & World Report ranked Minnesota as the 47th best global university for 2021.
+The 2015 Times Higher Education World University Rankings placed Minnesota 46th worldwide, based primarily on teaching, research, knowledge transfer, and international outlook.

+Research

 Inventions by University of Minnesota students and faculty have ranged from food science to health technologies.
 Most of the public research funding in Minnesota is funneled to the University of Minnesota as a result of long-standing advocacy by the university itself.

 The university developed Gopher, a precursor to the World Wide Web which used hyperlinks to connect documents across computers on the internet.
 However, the version produced by CERN was favored by the public since it was freely distributed and could more easily handle multimedia webpages.
 The university also houses the Charles Babbage Institute, a research and archive center specializing in computer history.
 The department has strong roots in the early days of supercomputing with Seymour Cray of Cray supercomputers.

-The university also became a member of the Laser Interferometer Gravitational-wave Observatory (LIGO) in 2007 and has led data analysis projects searching for gravitational waves – the existence of which was confirmed by scientists in February 2016.
+The university also became a member of the Laser Interferometer Gravitational-wave Observatory (LIGO) in 2007 and has led data analysis projects searching for gravitational waves — their existence was confirmed by scientists in February 2016.

-Discoveries and innovation by faculty or (former) students include:
+Discoveries and innovation by faculty or alumni include: